CirclesEntropy/blackpaper/README.md

 ### Function Privacy

 Application logic is declarative and encoded in form of validity predicates.
 Although they are hidden from third party observers, user intents need to be revealed to solvers.
 Despite the fact that accounts are hidden, trust commitments effectively encode a trust graph and it is easy to imagine how such information could potentially be used to deanonymise users.
 This difficult problem is of central importance for our further research.

 ## Research Directions

+Circles Entropy is a research and development project that involves two threads of inquiry.
+The first thread is concerned with security and privacy, which involves developing better privacy-preserving protocols.
+The second thread relates to society and technology, which involves researching and implementing better socio-economic systems such as  mutual credit, mesh credit and credit-clearing structures.

 ### Privacy and Security

-#### Collaborative zkSNARKs for encrypted solving
+#### Collaborative zkSNARKs for Encrypted Solving

 Collaborative zk-snarks (or "coSNARKs", introduced by [Boneh-Ozdemir](https://eprint.iacr.org/2021/1530.pdf)) propose a method to generate SNARK proofs involving a witness that is distributedly held among several parties.
 They exploit the linear nature of polynomial commitments and elliptic curve operations (addition and scaling) to implement an effective secret-sharing scheme among mutually distrusting parties.